w3c/wai-curricula/content/designer/images.md

 Students should be able to:

-* provide names for controls and components that accept user input, for example search, print, and save buttons
+* provide short text that serves as brief description of complex non textual pieces of information, such as charts or diagrams
 * provide descriptive textual information for the following types of graphical information:
   * those that are part of tests or exercises that would be invalid if presented in text
   * those that are primarily intended to create a specific sensory experience

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

+### Topic: Functional Images

+#### Learning Outcomes for Topic

+Students should be able to:

+* provide short text alternatives for controls and components that accept user input, for example search, print, and save buttons
 * provide text alternatives that identify and describe the purpose of captcha and other graphical elements used to confirm that content is accessed by a person rather than a computer
 * provide several modalities of captcha that rely on different sensory characteristics, such as visual or auditory